 8. Switch

-Why it’s good: Switch uses minimal light, airy brand colors to match the type of product it’s selling (journals).
+Why it’s good: Switch uses light, airy brand colors to match the type of product it’s selling (journals).
 The website promotes a sense of calm, and even the call-to-action buttons manage to be soothing while still standing out.

 What you can steal: